 Then you’re in the right place.

-In this guide, you’ll dive deeper into book cover design for fantasy, romance, thriller, and crime genres.
-We will share with you insights about typography, color palette, imagery, and their examples.
+In this guide, you will learn about fiction book cover design.
+I will share with you insights about typography, color palette, and imagery for each genre and show you the best examples.

 Fiction book cover design tips

 Book cover design for fiction books – this is where you can implement your brightest ideas:

 - Test various imagery and typography layouts

 - Convey the concept of your writing with pictures, illustrations, and signs